maccaspacca/Optipoolware/README.md

 worker_time= how often the pool checks diff and blockhash to be mined in seconds

 m_timeout= if a miner does not send a share within this many minutes the hashrate will be reduced / set to zero

+# optiexplorer.py

+This is a reference pool web interface that displays stats and block information for miners.
+It uses Flask as a microframework

 # optihash.py

 This is the stand alone to be used against optipoolware.py only.
-It has no dependency on node.py and relies only on connections.py and picklemagic.py which have been copied as is from the Bismuth repo miner.txt contains the information needed to mine against the pool
+It has no dependency on node.py and relies only on connections.py which have been copied as is from the Bismuth repository miner.txt contains the information needed to mine against the pool

 port=8525 or port presented by the pool